MathieuCarriere/sklearn-tda/README.md

-# sklearn_tda: a scikit-learn compatible python package for Machine Learning and TDA
+# sklearn-tda: a scikit-learn compatible python package for Machine Learning and TDA

 **Author**: Mathieu Carrière.